dabresua/dabresua.github.io/README.md

 # dabresua.github.io

-Curriculum vitae made on markdown and utils to convert it to html and pdf on a linux machine
+Hi, this is my personal site.
+Currently, it only contains my curriculum vitae.

+I use [md2html](https://github.com/dabresua/md2html) to convert from markdown to PDF and HTML.